MohammedTaasir/PyVersity/README.md

-# College Management System
+# PyVersity
-College management system is an integrated console based application that handles various academic activities of a College.
-It is a mini python project that is used to keep and maintain the complete record of Students.
+PyVersity is an integrated console based application that handles various academic activities of a College.
+It is a python project that is used to keep and maintain the complete record of Students.
 It was developed using Python Tkinter and used sqlite3.

 ## What's included?